LatinR logo LatinR logo

 Keynote Speakers

-In this seventh edition, we will have the presence of prominent speakers in the field of programming with R, with experience in both academia and industry, committed to collaboration and the promotion of open science, data, and software.
+In this eigth edition, we will have the presence of prominent speakers in the field of programming with R, with experience in both academia and industry, committed to collaboration and the promotion of open science, data, and software.

 Speakers